-The site is located at 16 Hurdis Ave, Frenchs Forest; lot number 22 in DP 25964.
-The total site is approximately 652.3 square metres and is rectangular in shape.
-The site has two-storey single family dwelling house located in the front middle portion of the site.
-The house has a covered verandah running along the rear of the residence.
+The site is located at 15 Bridgeview Crescent, Forestville; lot number 9 in DP 25048.
+The total site is approximately 928.2 square metres and is triangular in shape.
+The site has an existing single family dwelling house located in the middle portion of the site.
+This residence is currently part of a development application lodged at Council to have it replaced with a new two storey residence located in a similar position.
 The rear yard is all soft surface, grass and garden.
-There are paved areas to each side of the residence.
-The majority of the front and rear yards, with the exception of the driveway, are all grass and garden.
+There are paved areas to each side of the residence with the remainder of each side being landscaped area.
+The front yard has an extended driveway that runs along the western side boundary, the rest of the front yard is natural rock and garden.
 There are no easements associated with the property.
 A Sydney Water sewer line runs parallel to the rear boundary and the location and depth of the sewer have been assessed as part of this application.
 This proposal will not impede any existing work on site or affect any neighbouring properties.
-The front entrance to the residence is located on the eastern side, with the living space, views and general usage area of the residence is to the west.
+The front entrance to the new residence is located on northern side, with the living space, views and general usage area of the residence is to the southeast.
 The side neighbouring properties are all similar in ground levels and aspect.
-The immediate neighbours are large residences, many of them with swimming pools.
-Neighbouring properties to the west are at a lower elevation but it must be noted that there are large reasonable setbacks.
+The immediate neighbours are similar sized residences, many of them with swimming pools.
+Rear neighbouring properties to the east are at a lower elevation but it must be noted that there are reasonable setbacks, and all of their views would be to the east as well.
 The immediate neighbours on each side will be able to view down into the yard.
 The present use of the site and the adjoining properties is residential.
 It is not known whether the site is on contaminated land or whether there has been any testing.
 The property is located in the R2 Low Density Residential zone, is not in an Acid Sulfate soil zone, and is not in the immediate vicinity of a heritage item or Conservation Area.
 There are no concerns with the Wildlife Corridor.
 The site does not fall within the Flood Risk Category zone and has not been identified as requiring a flood risk assessment.
 There are no restrictions regarding Land Acquisition, Urban Release, or Floor Space Ratio.
-The property does not lie within a Bushfire Prone zone though it is listed as being within Zones A and B geotech affected land and a full Geotech report accompanies this application.
+The property does lie within a Bushfire zone.
+A full report has been lodged with this application.
+With the property listed as being within Zone B, geotech affected land, a full Geotech report accompanies this application.
 All work will be conducted in accordance with Council requirements and will satisfy the objectives of the WLEP 2011.